DanielSnor/Zpravobot.news/DOCS/settings.md

 ### POST_FROM - string
 This option gives the script the information about the post source.
-Without this script, it will fail, so be careful with it.
+The filter script will fail without proper settings in this option, so be careful with it.

 Example:
 ```